ScriptFUSION/ByteFormatter/README.md

 ```
 > 512.5 KiB

-The default precision can be overridden on a per-format basis using the optional precision argument to `format()`.
+The default precision can be overridden by passing the second argument to `format()`.

 ```php
 (new ByteFormatter)->setPrecision(2)->format(0x80233, 4);